mtijanic/zijper/docs/ruleset.md

 #### Combat modes

 Primary method of controlling a character in combat is through combat modes.
 The character can stay defensive, conserving their strength; or they can be reckless and aim to kill at a higher risk to themselves.
-The players task is to figure out their characters advantage over the enemy - be it equipment, position, skill or something else entirely - and tailor their combat to it.
+The player's task is to figure out their character's advantage over the enemy - be it equipment, position, skill or something else entirely - and tailor their combat to it.

 ### Magic